AhmedTarekEl-Mahdy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 if the last digit of n is less than 6 and not 0: the string and is less than 6 and not 0 followed by a new line

 2. I sometimes suffer from insomnia.
-And when I can't fall asleep, I play what I call the alphabet game
+And When I can't fall asleep, I play what I call the alphabet game

 Write a program that prints the alphabet in lowercase, followed by a new line.